NanomembraneGroup/RuMi_Inductor/README.md

 disp(['Results saved']);
 ```

-## Expected run time for demo on a "normal" desktop computer：
+## Expected run time for demo on a "normal" desktop computer
 Typically, the runtime for the corecode is about 5-10 seconds based on pre-calculated magnetic field data.
 You can also check the accuracy of the magnetic field data by running Bz_avg to obtain results.
 Generally, running with 20 cores on a Windows Server will take around 4-5 hours for the calculation.

 # License